 By Brian Robinson.
 Colours: reflections: thoughts.
 Visualisation can take a thousand forms and can be used towards a variety of ends.
 When it is used to help with anxiety, it serves as a means of escape to a safe place; as a distraction from troublesome thoughts; and a means to relax the mind.
 Visualisations work … Continue reading Shamanic Cave: Relaxation and Visualisation Exercise.

 By Brian Robinson.
 I imagine therefore it is.
-Visualisation now figures in many therapeutic approaches.
+Visualisation now figures in many anxiety recovery programs.
 Pictures, videos, imaginings and a number of other visual aids are used to help re-process our minds to new versions of the truth.
 Versions which essentially question the beliefs associated with anxiety disorders.
-If you want to communicate with the … Continue reading Anxiety Recovery Module 9: Visualisations, Affirmations.
+If you want to communicate with … Continue reading Anxiety Recovery Course.
+Module 9: Visualisations- Affirmations.